top of page

 Atmospheric Science ✖️ Public Health

-Our research focuses on three interconnected themes: (1) applying satellite remote sensing to understand air pollution and extreme weather; (2) developing advanced environmental exposure models to capture their spatiotemporal variations; and (3) assessing health outcomes related to these exposures.
-Our work has been successful in publishing in high-quality peer-reviewed journals and attracting extramural funding.
+Our research focuses on three interconnected themes: (1) Using satellite remote sensing and machine learning to study extreme weather, air pollution, and natural disaster events; (2) Developing community co-designed environmental exposure models to capture spatiotemporal variations and assess health impacts; (3) Collaborating with stakeholders to enhance community resilience to environmental change and inform public health decision-making.
+Our work has been successfully published in high-quality peer-reviewed journals and has attracted extramural funding.

 Click the image